mEyob/mEyob.github.io/_posts/2019-10-03-linear-regression.md

 <center><img src="{{ site.baseurl }}/assets/img/cars-summary-stat.png" align="middle" style="width: 300px; height: 400px" /></center>

 The CSV file contains listing details of 11,018 cars.
-However, dealers may list the same car more than one times, hoping that it will remain on top of the list.
+However, dealers may list the same car more than once to improve its chance of being discovered among other cars.
 Duplicate entries may lead to inaccurate analysis and prediction.
-Removing duplicates and running the summary statistics again, we can see that about half of the listings are duplicate entries.
+We, therefore, need to remove duplicates and run the summary statistics again.
+Doing so reveals that about half of the listings are duplicate entries as shown below.

 <center><img src="{{ site.baseurl }}/assets/img/cars-summary-stat-nodup.png" align="middle" style="width: 300px; height: 400px" /></center>